ThinkDataEd/curriculum/docs/unit3/lesson16.md

     a.
 When you learned about survey questions, what were the two categories of questions you learned about? <span style="color:grey">***Answer: Open-ended and Closed-ended are the categories.***</span>

     b.
-What are some examples of these types of questions? <span style="color:grey">***Open-ended: write a paragraph, comments, essays, write a sentence, single answer.
+What are some examples of these types of questions? <span style="color:grey">***Possible answers: Open-ended: write a paragraph, comments, essays, write a sentence, single answer.
 Closed-ended: multiple or single choice, yes/no, scales (e.g. 1-5), choose from a list, check a box.***</span>